 As of this date, cryptocurrencies and assets can no longer be sold tax-free.

 The special tax rate of 27,5% will apply if cryptocurrencies are sold after March 1, 2022.
-New stock cryptocurrencies (purchase date March 1, 2021 or later) sold before March 1, 2022 will be taxed at the progressive income tax rate (old stock).
+New stock cryptocurrencies (purchase date March 1, 2021 or later) sold before March 1, 2022 will be taxed at the progressive income tax rate (up to 55%).
 The purchase of cryptocurrencies, on the other hand, is and will remain tax-free.

 How are crypto taxes calculated in Austria?

-Here’s how cryptos will be taxed starting March 1st, 2022 (new rules)
+Here’s how cryptos are taxed from March 1st, 2022 (new rules)

 The new crypto tax reform is effective from March 1, 2022 and brings a number of changes, which we take a detailed look at here.